c6o/docs/content/guides/usage/running-a-dev-profile.md

 ![](../../_media/app/dashboard-teleport.png)

-Other dev profiles can be run and these will show up too:
+Other Development Profiles can be run and these will show up too:
 ![](../../_media/app/dashboard-teleport-intercept.png)